lovinduw/EnergySysAlternatives/README.md

 # mga_in_fine
 ETHOS.FINE with MGA
 This repositiry includes ETHOS.FINE framework with the option to do a modeling to generate alternatives (MGA) analysis based on the objective function value of the optimized energy system problem.
-Currently, the variables in the MGA optimization process are the operation rate variables of all Source componenets (i.e. wind (on shore), PV, natural gas).
-MGA provides alternative operation rate values for the Source component during each time step subjected to total cost of the energy system is not more than a pre defined amount of the original optimization problem.
+Currently, the variables in the MGA optimization process are the operation rate variables and capacity variables of all componenets (i.e. wind (on shore), PV, AC cables, Battery storage).
+MGA provides alternative operation rate values for the component during each time step subjected to total cost of the energy system is not more than a pre defined amount of the original optimization problem.
+For storage components, charge rate and discharge rates of the storage component is considered as the operation rate.
+For the capacity variables, only the component that have a capacity value is considered for the optimization.
+For e.g. a wind turbine has a capacity given in GW_electric

 # Steps to follow to install fine with MGA optimization as a library